-Summary of significant accounting policies and other explanatory information for the year ended 31 March 2018 (All amounts in ₹ lakhs, unless otherwise stated)
+Summary of significant accounting policies and other explanatory information for the year ended 31 March 2019

 General Information:

 AXISCADES Aerospace Infrastructure Private Limited (the 'Company') is a Private Limited Company incorporated under the provisions of the Companies Act, 1956 ('the Act') on 23 October 2000.
 The Company is engaged in the development of green field airport project at Hassan, Karnataka and in the development of an Aerospace park at the land allotted in Devanahalli Aerospace Cluster (DAC) at Bengaluru, Karnataka.
 Further, the Company also provides aviation and logistics related consultancy services.
 With effect from 5 June 2015, the Company is known as AXISCADES Aerospace Infrastructure Private Limited.
 Prior to that the Company was known as Jupiter Aviation Services Private Limited.
 Refer Note 21 for demerger of one of its airport project.